YOUR SOURCE OF REFERENCE FOR OLYMPIC KNOWLEDGE

 You can also consult an online description of the various historical archives fonds.
 Please note that consultation of the historical archives is only possible on site and upon prior request and is subject to embargo rules.

-The idea of creating an Olympic Studies Centre can be traced back to the reviver of the Modern Olympic Games, Baron Pierre de Coubertin, who wrote:
+The idea of creating an Olympic Studies Centre can be traced back to the reviver of the Modern Olympic Games, Baron Pierre de Coubertin.

 To aid the progress of Coubertin’s work, the aim of the IOC Olympic Studies Centre is to preserve and share the history of the Olympic Movement to enrich the future of Olympism.